South Dakota Shakespeare Festival 2024 Season Board of Directors

 University of South Dakota

 Greg Huckabee served 27 years as an Army Judge Advocate and taught at the University of South Dakota Beacom School of Business for 20 years before retiring in May of 2023.
 He was one of the SDSF’s co-founders in 2011.

 Connie Nelsen is a resident of Vermillion and worked professionally with Unified Judicial System.
 She was an adjunct instructor in the Criminal Justice Department in both Vermillion and Sioux Falls.
 She has volunteered with the Vermillion Community Theatre Board of Directors, United Way, Main Street Center, and Vermillion Area Arts Council.
 She has been involved with youth theater through Dakota Players.
 When she lived in Freeman, South Dakota Connie was a member of the Community Theatre Board of Directors specializing in youth involvement.
 Connie currently serves on the Opera Guild and is excited to be a member of the South Dakota Shakespeare Festival Board.

 Vermillion Community Member

 Rich Holland was raised, educated, and worked in Los Angeles, California.
 He is an electrical engineer who had a 35-year career as an Aerospace Engineer and Manager.
 In California, Rich’s hobbies included early music performance, management of early music workshops, and performances for the Southern California Recorder Society.
-After retirement and moving to South Dakota, Rich was elected to City Councils and has served nine years to date.
+After retirement and moving to South Dakota, Rich was elected to the Vermillion City Council and has served nine years to date.

-University of South Dakota, Theatre Department
+University of South Dakota, Lecturer, Department of Media and Journalism

 Joe Stollenwerk, Director